Skip to content

 Founder · Designer · The Artisan

 Virgo Sun.
 Virgo Rising.
-A precision artisan who grew up as a woman of color dreaming of a life that did not yet exist for her.
+A precision artisan who grew up as a woman of color in East LA dreaming of a life that did not yet exist for her.
+Kundalini yoga teacher.
+Student of Cha Dao.
 Her eye finds the millimeter most people miss.
 Her hand sketches what her mouth has not yet found the words for.
 Every garment this brand makes carries her refusal to settle.

 Robindra